Patrick Collinson: Life

 Collinson was born in Ipswich, the son of Cecil Collinson and Belle Hay Patrick.
 His father came from a Yorkshire Quaker family, and both Patrick's parents were Christian missionaries.
 He later wrote that his childhood home was "an evangelical hothouse where the Second Coming was expected daily".
 Before he was 20, he was baptised at Bethesda Chapel in Ipswich.

-After a short spell at Bethany School in Goudhurst, Kent, and Huntingdon Grammar School, Collinson was educated at King's School, Ely, and Pembroke College, Cambridge from 1949 to 1952.
+After a short spell at Bethany School in Goudhurst, Kent, and Huntingdon Grammar School, Collinson was educated at King's Ely, and Pembroke College, Cambridge from 1949 to 1952.
 He was also trained as a radar mechanic during his national service in the Royal Air Force.
 He became a postgraduate student at the University of London in 1952 under the supervision of the Tudor historian J. E. Neale, who handed him some notes on East Anglian Puritanism; in 1957 Collinson completed his doctorate on Elizabethan Puritanism, its 1,200-page size causing the administration to impose a word limit on future dissertations; it was published in 1967 as The Elizabethan Puritan Movement, which showed Puritanism to be a significant force within the Elizabethan Anglican Church instead of merely a radical group of individuals, becoming a standard work.

 Collinson was a lecturer at the University of Khartoum, and from 1961 assistant lecturer in ecclesiastical history at King's College London (where he taught Desmond Tutu).
 In 1960 he married Elizabeth Albinia Susan Selwyn, a nurse.
 He thought about becoming an Anglican minister but in the end chose not to.